 Indeed, Ovink says, “returning to the Netherlands feels like coming home.”

 It shouldn’t be surprising that the Netherlands, with its high-quality, low-cost health care system and strong retirement savings structure for its citizens, as well as its government pension system, known as Algemene Ouderdomswet or AOW, appears near the top of several lists that rank countries as places for retirees — whether it be for their own citizens or for expats seeking to spend their retirement in a country that’s healthy, interesting and financially secure.
-The Netherlands ranks second in the Mercer Global Pension index, with an overall grade of 84.6, compared to 63.9 for the U.S. (Iceland is first.)
+The Netherlands ranks first in the Mercer Global Pension index, with an overall grade of 85.0, compared to 63.0 for the U.S.

 Ovink notes that health insurance is affordable in the Netherlands.
 “Purchasing health insurance is mandatory for all citizens and permanent residents,” he says.
 “I’ve heard health care is very good, but have no personal experience.
 I do know my parents were very satisfied.”

 In 2023, the monthly AOW net payment for eligible Dutch people living on their own is €1,425.08.
 For married people or people living with another adult, the monthly net amount is €968.86 per person, according to Hanneke Hofmans of Mercer.
 (A Euro (€) is equivalent to a few cents more than a U.S. dollar.)

 Countries Natixis ranked as secure retirement locations are mostly concentrated in Europe but also include New Zealand and Australia.
 The top three countries in the rankings are Norway, Switzerland and Iceland, all of which have life expectancies of 83 years, compared to 76.1 in the U.S. and the world average of 72.
 Life expectancy was considered in the rankings’ health index, which also considered health expenditures.
 The rankings also had categories for material well-being, finances in retirement and quality of life.